 When you’re buying your practice amp, you need to consider what are you going to use it for mainly.
 If you’re needing just an amp for the practice you’re not going to need more than 20W.
 If you need an amp for performing, you’ll probably need something around 60W or more.

 Also, as to power the amp, if you need your amp to go busking, you’ll want to get a battery-powered amp, but if you just want it to sit in one place, there’s really no need for that.

 Even though you’re going to find that all of the top-level guitarists are playing stadiums on tube amps and also you’ll find some guitar amp purists saying that guitar can only be played on a tube amp.

 You’ll probably do just fine with solid-state or digital sound amps for guitar practice.
-However, low watt tube amps have become relatively inexpensive so it’s certainly worth checking those out.
+However, low-watt tube amps have become relatively inexpensive so it’s certainly worth checking those out.

-We hope that this article has helped you in getting to terms with what you might need and what’s available on the market if you’re looking to buy practice amps.
+I hope that this article has helped you in getting to terms with what you might need and what’s available on the market if you’re looking to buy practice amps.
 Whether you’re just a beginner, or an experienced player looking to get a new amp for your home, you’ll find what you need on this list.